-• For data sets opened in non-RLS mode, set the data set offline to all CICS applications by closing all open files against the data set.

-Perform forward recovery using a forward recovery utility.

-When the new data set is ready, use the CEMT (or EXEC CICS) SET DSNAME RETRY command to drive backout retry against the data set for all the units of work in backout-failed state.

-For data sets opened in RLS mode, use the CEMT (or EXEC CICS) SET DSNAME QUIESCED command to quiesce the data set.

-Perform forward recovery using CICSVR as your forward recovery utility.
+- For data sets opened in non-RLS mode, set the data set offline to all CICS applications by closing all open files against the data set. - Perform forward recovery using a forward recovery utility. - When the new data set is ready, use the CEMT (or EXEC CICS) SET DSNAME RETRY command to drive backout retry against the data set for all the units of work in backout-failed state. - For data sets opened in RLS mode, use the CEMT (or EXEC CICS) SET DSNAME QUIESCED command to quiesce the data set. - Perform forward recovery using CICS VSAM Recovery for z/OS as your forward recovery utility.

-CICS regions are notified through the quiesce protocols when CICSVR has completed the forward recovery.
+CICS regions are notified through the quiesce protocols when CICS VSAM Recovery for z/OS has completed the forward recovery.
 This causes backout to be automatically retried.
 The backout retry fails at this attempt because the data set is still quiesced, and the UOWs are again shunted as backout-failed.